Freq. Asked Q's

 When will I see results?

+After the first session will feel undeniably right.
 What are results to you?
 Feeling more aliveness and comfort in your body?
 Stress release?
 Moving with ease and confidence?
 You will practice using your body how you want to!
 You won’t be doing long-term damage to your joints for short-term results.
 People will notice something different about you, and it’s not always shapes.
+Aesthetics indicate change and do matter - I’ll push you as hard as you want me to.

 Studio Trainer vs. Mobile

 In-home personal trainers rely less on unnecessary fitness equipment (see my video for more).
 A mobile trainer will come to you, saving you time and giving you one less reason to workout that day.
-This also means you don't have to settle for a studio based solely on it's geographical nearness - or settle for an underpaid, inexperienced employee.
+This also means you don't have to default to a close-by studio - or settle for an underpaid, inexperienced employee.

 What shape do I need to be in to start?

-One of my clients was 300 pounds with one arm 3 inches longer than the other.
-If you can bat an eye you’re ready.
+One clients was 300 pounds with one arm 3 inches longer than the other.
+You’re ready.

 How many times per week should I train?

 On average clients train twice per week.
 Some once... others three.
+No wrong answers.
 I have yet to be a live-in-trainer haha!

 Got experience?